groff_diff(7) — Linux manual page

 GNU troff offers drawing commands to create filled circles and

-with the stroke color and filled (solid) ones shaded with the
+the stroke color and filled (solid) ones shaded with the fill

-fill color.
-These are independent properties; if you want a
+color.
+These are independent properties; if you want a filled,

-filled, stroked figure, you must draw the same figure twice using
+stroked figure, you must draw the same figure twice using each

-each drawing command.
-A filled figure is always smaller than a
+command.
+A filled figure is smaller than a stroked one with the

-stroked one because the former is drawn only within its defined
+same parameters because the former is drawn only within its

-area, whereas strokes have a line thickness (set with another new
+defined area, whereas strokes have a line thickness, set with

 Escape sequences